ospalh/3d-printing/yacs/description_685.md

 * I have to select the “Standard” radio button.
 “Mefisto” produces empty meshes.
 * Click OK
 * There should be a “spinner (Meshed)” item in the tree view.
 Select it.
-* Click on the “Export a mesh to file” icon, enter a file name, select file type (STL or OBJ) and name and click “OK”,
+* Click on the “Export a mesh to file” icon, enter a file name, select the file type (STL or OBJ) and click “OK”,
 * Et voilà, you’re done.
 You have finished your first FreeCAD lesson and can now go ahead and slice and print your customized spinner.

 The FreeCAD version is for the more compact (thin walled) version.